 So, based on this explanation, wet and dry foggers differ based on the fog they emit.

 Most thermal foggers are dry foggers because their mist usually consists of droplets of around 10 microns in diameter.
-These types of foggers are best applied in cases when you need to distribute the fog and the insecticide that is used to create the fog in quite wide area, because the small particles will be able to diffuse widely and travel quite far with the help of air currents and wind.
+These foggers are perfect when you need to distribute the fog over quite a large area.
+This is because the smaller particles will be able to diffuse widely and travel quite far thanks to air currents and wind.

-When you take into consideration all these factors and merge them with the knowledge of dry and wet fogs and different types of foggers, you should find it quite easy to make the right decision as to what type of fogger is best suited for you.
+When you take into consideration all these factors and merge them with the knowledge of dry and wet fogs and the different types of foggers, you should find it quite easy to make the right decision as to what type of fogger is best for you.